Offshore Banking Jurisdictions Listed in Order

 These directives may adversely affect the banking privacy in certain countries that are subject to it.
 In addition, the EU Tax Directive may limit the confidentiality and privacy of the depositors in the offshore banks.
 To be clear, this applies only to the banks situated in the jurisdictions that are under these statutes.

 As of this writing, the member countries of the European Union are as follows:

-Any jurisdictions that is a commonwealth, governed by, or a consigner of these nations and their laws is subject to the EU Tax Directive.
+Any jurisdictions that are part of a commonwealth are subject to the EU Tax Directive.
+In addition, any countries that are under the governance of, or a consigner of these nations are as well.
 Others may also willingly comply, such as Switzerland and the United States.

-Other Offshore Bank Account Jurisdictions
+Other Banking Jurisdictions

-Suppose a potential depositor meets the initial deposit amount requirements, has his banking goals in alignment with his bank and its jurisdiction, then an established offshore locations such as Switzerland can be better suited to his needs.
-However, there are very competent jurisdictions not subject to the EU Tax Directive with initial deposit requirements vastly lower than those of the “established” jurisdictions.
-For example, some jurisdictions like Panama and Belize can require as little as $500 or $1000 US to start.
+Suppose a potential depositor meets the initial deposit amount requirements.
+He has his banking goals in alignment with his bank and its jurisdiction.
+As such, established offshore locations such as Switzerland can better suit his needs.
+However, there are very competent jurisdictions not subject to the EU Tax Directive.
+They may have initial deposit requirements vastly lower than those of the “established” jurisdictions.
+For example, some jurisdictions like St. Vincent and Belize can require as little as $2000 US to start.

 Additional Offshore Banking Information